FINDING AND WALKING YOUR LIFE PATH

 “There’s nothing that the public at large … would more like to learn from psychologists than what makes for behavior change.
 Thus far researchers haven’t gotten very far with this question.”
 [Huston Smith]

 Intuitive Counseling International (ICI) was CAI’s most extensive, on-going and long-lasting of its several programs.
-It was a personal service, not as widely publicized or publicly conspicuous as the others but it was the largest and unquestionably the most impactful for the individuals drawn to it.
-The information which clients received (I am going to call them “clients”) was neither academic, scientific nor commercial yet it was directly concerned their personal lives, typically at a deep level not ordinarily experienced.
+It was a personal service, not as widely publicized or publicly conspicuous as the others but it was the largest and unquestionably the most impactful for the individuals who were drawn to it.
+The information which clients received (I am going to call them “clients”) was neither academic, scientific nor commercial, yet it was directly concerned with their personal lives, typically at a deep level not ordinarily experienced.

-This program was certainly the most rewarding to both expert intuitives and supporting CAI staff members and it received abundant positive feedback from the clients themselves.
-It revealed better than all the scientific evidence and technical applications what words cannot easily convey, just how deep intuition may go in providing credible, meaningful and helpful “information” to those sincerely seeking it.
+This program was certainly the most rewarding to both expert intuitives and supporting CAI staff members.
+It received abundant positive feedback from the clients themselves.
+It revealed better, than all the scientific evidence and technical applications of intuition, what words cannot easily convey, and just how deep intuition may go in providing credible, meaningful and helpful personal “information” to those sincerely seeking it.

 The Life Reading Program

 A total of 1200 “life-path readings” (or simply “life readings”) were carried out for clients in the United States, Japan and a few other countries.
-Each 45- to 90-minute session, conducted with one of CAI’s expert intuitives on staff at the time, usually focused on two areas: first, the individual’s life purpose and what he can do in his life to achieve it; and second, answers to the specific questions he was invited to submit.
-The first area sought to help the client recognize—even if only to a limited degree—of why he was living, what was driving his life forward and the various factors of which he was not yet aware regarding his personal growth and fulfillment.
-The intuitive answered these basic questions to the extent of his ability to face and understand this aspect of his life path and “destiny.”
-The second area, the response to his own questions, typically covered the various challenges in his daily life as he saw them—health, family and other relationships, career, personality issues, emotional obstacles and spiritual issues—and how they could be ameliorated or resolved in the light of his life purpose.
+Each 45- to 90-minute session, conducted with one of CAI’s expert intuitives on staff at the time, focused on two areas: first, the individual’s life purpose and what he can do in his life to achieve it; and second, answers to the specific questions he was invited to submit.
+The first area sought to help the client recognize—even if only to a limited degree—why he was living, what was driving his life forward and the factors of which he was not yet aware regarding his personal growth and fulfillment.
+The intuitive answered these basic questions in proportion to the client’s ability to face and understand this aspect of his life path and “destiny.”
+The second area, the response to his own questions, typically covered the various challenges in his daily life as he saw them—health, family, other relationships, career, personality issues, emotional obstacles and spiritual issues—and how they could be ameliorated or resolved in the light of his life purpose.

 Background of Intuitive Counseling

-The practice of “counseling” was set in place thousands of years ago by shamans, priests, astrologers, political advisors, fortune-tellers and wise grandparents.
-They sought to advise those who sought their help on all of life’s problems, were willing to listen and could choose to act upon it.
-Most of such counselors relied upon both common sense and the wisdom gained from prior life experience, and some surely utilized their intuition as well when reliable knowledge was lacking. .
+The practice called “counseling” was set in place thousands of years ago by shamans, priests, astrologers, political advisors, fortune-tellers and experienced grandparents.
+They sought to advise those who sought their help on the full range of life’s problems, for those who were willing to listen and may act upon it.
+Most of such counselors relied upon both common sense and the wisdom gained from prior life experience, though some surely utilized their intuition as well when experiential knowledge was lacking. .

-In more recent times consultants, psychologists, clerics, psychiatrists and others have practiced their art counseling through organized professions.
-Modern societies now educate most of these counselors through formal training and education, according to established credentials and standards for maintaining a verifiable level of expertise and responsibility.
-Specialized versions meet specific needs: marital relationships, employment, grief, addictions, abuse, etc. Non-professional forms also prevail: astrologers, graphologists, numerologists, card-readers and others who practice with few public standards or accredited training but they appear to fulfill a public need.
-A minority of the latter do excellent work outside of the strictures of conventional social frameworks.
-They can be no less accurate and valuable despite the lack of credentials, though they vary greatly and command less respect as a group.
-The reliance on intuition also varies over a wide range.
+In more recent times consultants, psychologists, clerics, psychiatrists and others have practiced their counseling art through organized professions.
+Modern societies now educate most of these counselors through formal training and education, and according to established credentials and standards for maintaining a verifiable level of expertise and responsibility.
+Specialized versions meet specific needs: marital discord, grief, employment, addictions, abuse, etc. Non-professional forms also prevail: astrologers, graphologists, numerologists, card-readers and others who practice with few public standards and without accredited training but they appear to fulfill a public need.
+A minority of the latter do excellent work outside of the strictures of conventional social frameworks, though practices vary greatly and they command less respect as a group.
+The extent of reliance on intuition also varies over a wide range.

-Intuitive counseling, not always recognized as such, undoubtedly played a significant part in human history even when the intuitive component was weak or hidden to the counselor and/or client.
-It often remained undeclared as protection against charges of witchcraft or demonic possession.
-More recently clairvoyance, mediumship and popular psychic readings, which are largely intuitive by their nature, are usually acknowledged, though they too have a shaky reputation.
-The lack of official credentials has allowed much irresponsible practice.
-While notable instances of competent intuitive counseling have been cited and valued at particular times in every major culture throughout recorded history, they are less common now in the industrialized world, following the rise of science.
-They have limited respectability today.
+Intuitive counseling is often private and not recognized as such.
+It has undoubtedly played a significant part in human history even when the intuitive component was weak or hidden to the counselor and/or client.
+In some societies and periods it was carried out secretly as a protection against charges of witchcraft or demonic possession.
+More recently, clairvoyance, mediumship and popular psychic readings, which are largely intuitive by their nature, are openly acknowledged, though the lack of official credentials has allowed much irresponsible practice so they too have a shaky reputation.
+While notable instances of competent intuitive counseling have been cited and valued at particular times in every major culture throughout recorded history, they are less common today in the industrialized world.

 The Cayce Legacy

 The ice was broken in large part by the work of Edgar Cayce, obviously an expert intuitive, in the early 1900’s.
-He provided health and “life” readings for thousands of Americans and set a high standard of quality in his counsel in the accuracy, specificity and relevance of his intuitive information.
-His health counsel included detailed medical diagnoses, corrective remedies, dietary recommendations and therapeutic procedures, many of which were confirmed through subsequent healings despite their striking contradictions with medical practice at the time.
+He provided health and “life” readings for thousands of Americans and set a high standard of quality in the accuracy, specificity and relevance of the intuitive information he provided.
+His health counsel included detailed medical diagnoses, corrective remedies, dietary recommendations and therapeutic procedures, many of which were confirmed through resultant healings despite striking contradictions with medical practices at the time.
 Others were confirmed much later through advances published in medical science journals.
-His life readings dealt not only with physical health but also the psychological and spiritual life of the counseled individual, which he claimed to be the overriding factor governing all physical health and illness.
-Cayce described the long-term purpose of his client’s lives and examples of how this purpose was manifesting in his present life.
-This counsel included pertinent excerpts from his “past lives.”
-He consistently proposed specific steps, including prayer, meditation and spiritual practices, which his client could employ to align his present life with his long-term purpose.
+Cayce’s life readings dealt not only with physical health but also the psychological and spiritual life of the counseled individual, which he claimed to be the overriding factors governing all physical health and illness.
+He usually described the long-term purpose of his client’s lives and offered examples of how this purpose was being manifested in his present life.
+This counsel often included pertinent excerpts from “past lives.”
+He consistently proposed specific steps, including prayer, meditation and spiritual practices, which his client could employ to align his present life with his long-term purpose in the interests of physical health.
 (Stearn 1988, Cayce 2006)

 Cayce carried out his exceptional work in the finest spirit of selfless service.
-It set the pattern for many subsequent intuitives in the U.S., Britain and elsewhere, who began to offer similar counseling.
+It set the positive pattern for many subsequent intuitives in the U.S., Britain and elsewhere, who found it possible to offer similar counseling.
 It was an exciting time of openness, experimentation and discovery.
 Many of these latter-day intuitive counselors worked consciously or semi-consciously, not in full trance as did Cayce.
-While their readings naturally varied in depth, accuracy, credibility, specificity and compassionate concern, the best were comparable in quality to Cayce’s and often more communicative.
-(Cayce was a devout Christian and his religious allegiance affected the clarity of his channeled language, though not its content.)
+While their readings naturally varied in depth, accuracy, credibility and specificity, the best were comparable in quality to Cayce’s and frequently more communicative.
+(Cayce was a devout Christian and his religious allegiance sometimes affected the clarity of his channeled language, though not its content.)

-A wave of popular interest in self-development, including intuition, followed these many secondary efforts and were gradually integrated into the emerging “new-age” movement.
-This early stage was followed in turn by today’s broader interest in spiritual awakening and conscious awareness.
+It is now well known that a wave of popular interest in self-development, including intuition, followed these many secondary efforts in the 1960s and 1970s.
+They were gradually integrated into the emerging “new-age” movement as a precursor to the much broader spiritual awakening and conscious awareness so prevalent today.

 CAI’s Life Readings

-As pointed out elsewhere on this site, responsible intuitives never make decisions for their clients, give commands or attempt to restrict their free will in any way.
-They may explain confusing points, raise new issues, point out opportunities, describe the consequences of choices (past or future), give factual information and “teach,” but they never presume or compel what the client should do—which is never fixed but up for change at any time.
-This freedom of choice is indeed the whole point of the counsel: to increase the client’s awareness and understanding so that he can make his own independent choices, and thereby accept personal responsibility for them in the face of whatever consequences may ensue.
+As pointed out elsewhere in these pages, responsible intuitives never make decisions for their clients, give commands or restrict their free will in any way.
+They may raise new issues, point out opportunities, describe the consequences of forthcoming choices (past or future), explain confusing points, give factual information and even “teach” a little, but they never presume or compel what the client should do.
+Indeed, the client’s choices are never fixed but may be changed at any time.
+This freedom of choice is indeed the whole point of the counsel: to increase his awareness and understanding so that he can make his own independent choices, and thereby accept personal responsibility for them in the face of whatever consequences may ensue.